-This chapter describes information about computer network maintainance and configuration.
+This chapter describes directions and notes about computer network maintainance and configuration.
 We welcome all suggestions for refining a replenishing of this topic.

 Windows OS network tools

 The software utilities listed below are always contained in Windows OS and can be launched, for example, from the command line.
 If launched without any parameter, or with /? parameter, then the optional help is displayed.